ocsigen/ocsigen.github.io/_posts/2016-03-30-tuto-graffiti2.md

-Functions in Eliom and Js_of_ocaml which do not implement just a computation or direct side effect, but rather wait for user activity, or file system access, or need a unforseeable amount of time to return are defined *with Lwt*; instead of returning a value of type `a` they return an Lwt thread of type `a Lwt.t`.
+Functions in Eliom and Js_of_ocaml which do not implement just a computation or direct side effect, but rather wait for user activity, or file system access, or need a unforeseeable amount of time to return are defined *with Lwt*; instead of returning a value of type `a` they return an Lwt thread of type `a Lwt.t`.